Healthy Homes Assessment Mount Victoria

 Draught Stopping Mount Victoria

-If you are able to feel external air getting in, or see the air is clear out of a hole or gap and you can feel it, it’s likely a crack or an opening that requirements sealing in some way.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that let air in or out from your home require to be sealed.
-For example, if the open fireplace is not in use, it can cause draughts and must be sealed from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air entering or a clear draught out of a hole or gap, then it’s most likely a gap or hole which needs sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that let air in or out of your home need to be sealed.
+For example, if the open fireplace isn’t being used, it could cause draughts, and must be sealed off.
+Landlords and property managers are accountable for ensuring such draughts are eliminated as much as possible.

-There is no require to cover up gaps or holes in the construction.
-For instance, small gaps around doors and windows may be required to allow for movement of the building when the household heats and cools, in order to let them be opened and closed rather instead of being stuck.
-We will test all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps in the construction.
+For instance, small gaps around windows and doors could be required to allow movement of the building as the home heats and cools, so that they can still be shut and opened, rather than being stuck.
+We will test all doors and windows as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections